krokedil/klarna-shipping-service-for-woocommerce/readme.txt

 == Changelog ==

+= 2020.02.26	- version 0.1.4 =
+* Fix           - Wrapped our functions in method exists to prevent error if WooCommerce is disabled.
+* Enhancement   - Added tax amount to the shipping method for KSS orders.

 = 2019.11.12	- version 0.1.3 =
 * Fix           - Reverted the way shipping tax is added to order.